-Portland cement shall conform to American Petroleum Institute (API) Specification 10 Class G or Class H. Additional requirements for the cement are that the fineness as determined according to ASTM C 204 shall not exceed 300 m2/kg, and the cement must meet the requirement in ASTM C 150 for moderate heat of hydration.
+- 8 Portland cement shall conform to American Petroleum Institute (API) Specification 10 Class G - 9 or Class H. Additional requirements for the cement are that the fineness as determined

-Fly Ash shall conform to ASTM C 618, Class F, with the additional requirement that the percentage of Ca cannot exceed 10 %.
+- requirement in ASTM C 150 for moderate heat of hydration. - Fly Ash shall conform to ASTM C 618, Class F, with the additional requirement that the percentage of Ca cannot exceed 10 %.

-Expansive cement for shrinkage-compensation shall have properties so that, when used with portland cement, the resulting blend is shrinkage compensating by the mechanism described in ASTM C 845 for Type K cement.
-Additional requirements for chemical composition of the shrinkage compensating cement appear in Table A-3.
+14 Expansive cement for shrinkage-compensation shall have properties so that, when used with

+15 portland cement, the resulting blend is shrinkage compensating by the mechanism described in

+- ASTM C 845 for Type K cement.
+Additional requirements for chemical composition of the - 17 shrinkage compensating cement appear in Table A-3.